PM’s engagements with Iran, S Arabia yielding results: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Foreign Minister Shah Mehmood Qureshi said that Pakistan’s engagement with both Iran and Saudi Arabia has resulted in war threats retreating, and a good beginning has been made in which ‘a way forward mechanism’ to this very complicated issue is being worked out.
+ISLAMABAD: Foreign Minister Shah Mehmood Qureshi has said that Pakistan’s engagement with both Iran and Saudi Arabia has resulted in war threats receding, and a good beginning has been made in which ‘a way forward mechanism’ to this very complicated issue is being worked out.

 He also announced the decision of the PTI’s core committee to engage with Fazlur Rehman in response to the JUI-F chief's declaration to march on Islamabad on October 31, where a small political committee headed by Defence Minister Pervaiz Khattak will meet Maulana Fazlur Rehman.